joeblew999/pb-stack/.github/README.md

 2. In Github Actions for CI and CD, along with TOFU files.

-3. In Production for Upgrades, along with Tofu files.
+3. In Production for Upgrades, along with TOFU files.

 ```sh